 In addition to the required courses, students must complete the Senior Capstone Experience, which is fulfilled by writing a thesis or passing comprehensive exams.

-Students who wish to minor in economics must complete Economics 111, 112, and four economics courses at the 200-level or above.
+Students who wish to minor in economics must complete ECN 111, 112, and four economics courses at the 200-level or above.

 Social Science Distribution Requirements

 Students who elect to use economics to fulfill their social science distribution requirement with only one course from economics can choose from ECN 111, 112, or 117.
 If students want to fulfill their social science distribution requirement with two courses from economics, they may take ECN 111 and 112, or they may take either ECN 111 or 112 and any one of the following courses (Some of the courses below require 111 or 112.
 See individual course descriptions for prerequisites.):